 At the end of this third season Matt Murdock helped me to understand, a little better, why God does what he does.
 He told the story of how Father Lantern had said to him when he came to them, blind and without a father, angry at God for allowing all the bad things to happen to him that, “God’s plan is like a beautiful tapestry and the tragedy of being human is that we only get to see it from the back-ragged threads and muddy colors-we only get a hint of the beauty that would be revealed if we could see the whole pattern on the other side.”

 Matt had gone tough times.
 There were tragedies he couldn’t control.
 But had those bad circumstances not befallen him the path to becoming Daredevil would never have been.
-A hero.
-A force for good for so many more than he would have been had he ended up the Matt with sight.
-And his choice not to kill Kingpin, even though he believed at one point it was the best, and only option, to be rid of Fisk, was the choice that obviated the destruction of Daredevil as we know him.
-For if he had taken Kingpin’s life, he would have cross a line he could never come back from, changing himself irrevocably.
+Becoming a hero would never have been.
+The force for good that Matt turned out to be, wouldn’t have touched as many people had he ended up the Matt Murdock with sight.
+And his choice not to kill Kingpin, even though he believed at one point it was the best to be rid of the man, was the choice that obviated the destruction of Daredevil as we know him.
+For if he had taken Kingpin’s life, he would have cross a line he could never have come back from, changing himself irrevocably.

-When bad circumstances enter our world, do your best to make good choices despite the pain.
-Remember, you are only human, you can’t see the other side of the tapestry, at least not at that place and time.
+Remember, you are only human, you can’t see the other side of the tapestry, at least not at that time.
 As my dad said to me, “The choices we make dictate our lives.”
 If you can remember that hopefully you will remain Daredevil.